 - Collect and account for all receivables for the Association, including dues and advertising fees;

-- Coordinate with chairperson of sectionals and seminars for promotion, advertising, collection of fees, and payment of expenses;
+- Coordinate promotion, advertising, collection of fees, and payment of expenses for organization events

 - Forward monthly bank statements to the Executive Committee;

-- Engage a qualified Certified Public Accountant to prepare tax returns and audit the financial records of GWAA;
+- Engage a qualified Certified Public Accountant to prepare tax returns and audit the financial records of ADMA

 - Ensure that all state and federal reports are submitted on a timely basis;